Lewis Structures and VSEPR Theory

 Lewis Structures

-- Represent the arrangement of electrons and bonds in molecules.
+- Represent the arrangement of valence electrons and bonds in molecules.

-- Each element is represented by its atomic symbol.
+- Each element is represented by its chemical symbol.

-- Bonds are represented by lines connecting atoms.
+- Bonds are represented by lines (-) connecting atoms, each line representing a shared electron pair.

 VSEPR Theory

-- Predicts the geometry of molecules based on the repulsion between electron pairs.
+- Predicts the three-dimensional geometry of molecules based on the repulsion between electron pairs (both bonding and lone pairs) in the valence shell of the central atom.

-- The shape of the molecule is determined by the number of electron pairs and the type of hybridization.
+- The molecular geometry is determined by the number of electron pairs and the number of lone pairs around the central atom.

 Equipment and Techniques